-- 1. To be a career path program that will graduate experts, decision-makers and leaders in the field of security and strategic studies. - 2.
-Motivate students to engage in constant learning inside and outside of the class; learn how to research and propose recommendations in the field of specialization in Security and Strategic Studies. - 3.
+- 1. To be a career path program that will graduate experts, decision-makers and leaders in the field of security and strategic studies. - Motivate students to engage in constant learning inside and outside of the class; learn how to research and propose recommendations in the field of specialization in Security and Strategic Studies. - 3.
 Offer quality teaching and research learning resources environment, conducive for undergraduate students. - 4.
 Assure quality and consistency in learning outcomes of both theoretical and practical value, meeting the national market demands. - 5.
-Continuously develop the program, ensuring operating strategic standards are met, aligning with the AUE's mission; aligning with national and international standards and strategies.
+Continuously develop the program, ensuring operating strategic standards are met, aligning with the AUE's mission; aligning with national and international standards and strategies and methodologies to produce original and advanced research in the intelligence and security field